dgudenkov-foreign-languages-homework/homework/homework-103/sb_p76.md

     7 - plubmer

 4.
-    1 - a ring
+    1 - the ring
     2 - her wedding
-    3 - the ring stuck
+    3 - the ring gets stuck
     4 - the ring
-    5 - he left his office
+    5 - he gets gets a surprise party
-    6 - the ring dropped into sink
+    6 - the ring falls into the sink